mccalltd/EventEmitter/README.md

 - Standardized signature for event listeners: `function(sender, args)`.
 - Chainable API for easy and elegant use.

-Currently it is available for MODERN BROWSERS ONLY (IE 9+ et al).
+Currently available for Node and MODERN BROWSERS ONLY (IE 9+, et al).

 Usage